GDSR - Applying, guidelines and resources

 Eligible Expenses

-If a company is already part-way through developing a game and had previously capitalised development costs, as these costs are amortised to the Profit & Loss (P&L), will they be eligible?
+If a company is already part-way through developing a game and had previously capitalised equipment costs (equipment used for developing a game) as these costs are amortised to the Profit & Loss (P&L), will they be eligible?

 Applicants may claim for game production hardware and software depreciation costs incurred within the eligible period.
-Costs of long-term depreciable assets (such as mentioned above) would fall outside of this.
+Costs of amortised assets (such as mentioned above) would fall outside of this.
+Any R&D costs incurred outside the GDSR period would not be eligible.

 Do the costs have to be associated with a particular or specific game title, in order to make a claim under the GDSR?